sdouche/collective.recipe.sphinxbuilder/collective/recipe/sphinxbuilder/README.txt

     [buildout]
     parts =
         ...
-        sphinx
+        sphinx-docs
         ...

-    [sphinx]
+    [sphinx-docs]
     recipe = collective.recipe.sphinxbuilder

+TODO: need to explain entry_point in custom.app

 That's it !
 Run your buildout and you will get:

-- a new script in the `bin` folder, called  `sphinx`
+- a new script in the `bin` folder, called  `sphinx-docs`
-- a `docs` directory containing your documentation.
+- a `parts/sphinx-docs` directory containing your documentation.

 To build your documentation, just run the sphinx script::

-    $ bin/sphinx
+    $ bin/sphinx-docs

-You will get a shiny Sphinx documenation in `docs/build/html`.
+You will get a shiny Sphinx documenation in `docs/html`.
-To write your documentation, go in `docs/source`.
+REMOVE(need to implement this): To write your documentation, go in `docs/source`.
 Everytime source is modified, run the script again.

 A good starting point to write your documentation is: http://sphinx.pocoo.org/contents.html.